You’re a good student, right?

 Mary The Butcher

-During one of these workshops, I recognized Mary.
+During one of these intro workshops, I recognized Mary.
 She had taken the workshop 6 months earlier, but was retaking it in order to review.
 (This was before I was teaching online, otherwise she could have just clicked a button to review.)

 Physically, that is.

-Most teachers would probably rush to correct her.
-Maybe even chastise her.
+Most teachers would probably rush to correct her, and maybe even chastise her.
 But I’m not most teachers, and I did something different.

 “Amazing!
 My arthritis pain is almost completely gone, I’m sleeping like a baby, and I’ve got tons of energy!”

-Do you think that I corrected Mary’s form that day?
+After hearing her answer, do you think that I corrected Mary’s form?

 The answer is a firm “no”.
 I didn’t correct her.